-You lost me at, dress.
+You lost me at dress.
 My legs have an OK shape, but the left one looks like a roadmap.
 I would rather not show that off even in pantyhose.
-Three silky black pieces including straight fitting pants and an understated necklace serve me much better than a dress, and I am so much more comfortable.
-The only dress I own is a black tank dress which is long with a high slit.
-I can dress it up or down and layer over it, so it is the only one I have kept.
-The tank dress is from my shopping site here.
+Three silky black pieces, including straight fitting pants and an understated necklace, serve me much better than a dress, and I am so much more comfortable.
+The only dress I own is a black tank dress, which is long with a high slit.
+I can dress it up or down and layer over it.

 5. Ballet Flats.

-From the shape of the round toes to the very flat soles, these shoes are just wrong for me.
-A fellow once told me that if my feet were any smaller, I would be walking on my ankles.
+These shoes are just wrong for me, from the shape of the round toes to the very flat soles.
+A fellow once told me that I would be walking on my ankles if my feet were any smaller.
 I need a shoe with more visual weight than a ballet flat to balance my feet with my body.

 6. Knee High-Boots.

 Not with these wide calves!
 I prefer a short bootie style or an over-the-knee style with an accommodating wide elastic band at the back.

 I have bought many pairs of khaki pants, but they never look or feel right on my body.
 Straight fitting pants are the only options that work with my shape.
 Pleats in front are a disastrous look for me.
 A good pair of straight leg white jeans is a much better color, fabric, and style option.

 We went out to dinner on Friday evening, and I wore a long extender tank under a sparkly top (both by Clara Sunwoo) with slim-fitting black pants (by Lior Paris).
 These three items were gifts from ShopMyFairLady.com.
 A reversible animal print ruana was layered over the tops.
 The gold clutch and the ruana were gifts from Chico’s.
 The statement rhinestone earrings are by Ralph Lauren via Dillard’s.